gitsudhir/rust/aiedit/README.md

 ## Text Editor Features

-AIEdit is a focused text editor with essential file manipulation capabilities powered by Rust's standard library:
+AIEdit is a focused text editor with essential file manipulation capabilities and AI-assisted writing features powered by Rust's standard library and OpenAI API:

 ### Available Operations